AppliedMathSPBPU/testing-framework/backend/README.md

 Run **add-worker.py** passing json worker config.
 - Saves worker information on the client.
-- Initializes corefa on worker if it has not been initialized before.
+- Initializes tool on worker if it has not been initialized before.

 #### Allocate time slot of resource on worker (TODO)